 Eventually, Ocean saw the conversion for what it really was, and panicked.
 Everything was under threat, so Simon offered a final lifeline to get them their game by collaborating a series of existing Ocean team members and some of the more talented people from Active Minds.
-They set to work from scratch for some of the versions, and completed the actual released C64 game in only 2 weeks!!!….
-And it even made it to number 1!… Shocking eh?
-But according to Jason Kelk, this was the way for some big name software companies at the best of times.
+They set to work from scratch for some of the versions, and completed the actual released C64 game in only 2 weeks!
+And it even made it to number 1.

 Simon no longer had anything, so it was down to seeing if Mike Lyons had anything – though Mike was proving difficult to find.
 Mark R. Jones on the other hand would uncover some documents relating to the game’s development, namely the Active Minds conversion, and we have compiled these together into a PDF for you to check out.
 This gives some inside into the structure of the game and possibly some extra plans which were scrapped from the final release.